Lydia000025/AirBnB_clone/readme.md

-This is clone website for AirBnB
+This is static web clone